isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-04-post-one-small-voice-the-monodrama-in-singapore-theatre.md

 [^4]:The monologue is a long speech by a single actor in a play or film, or as part of a theatrical or broadcast programme; the monodrama is an entire dramatic piece acted by a single performer.

-[^5]:Lord, R. (2002, July) Konfrontation and konversion: Stella Kon gets her groove back. *Quarterly Literary Review Singapore*, 1(4).
+[^5]:Lord, R. (2002, July) Konfrontation and konversion: Stella Kon gets her groove back. *Quarterly Literary Review Singapore, 1*(4).
 Retrieved from *Quarterly Literary Review Singapore* website.

 [^6]:Tan, C. (2014, August 26).
 [Turning the tide with Emily](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20140826-1.2.51.1.8). *The Straits Times*, p.
 4. Retrieved from NewspaperSG.